-Slowly go down until just before spine starts to arch up again and abdomen is fully contracted – this will give you an idea of what full contraction feels like.
+Slowly go down until just before the spine starts to arch up again and the abdomen is fully contracted – this will give you an idea of what full contraction feels like.
 Aim for three sets of 15 repetitions per set with no rest between exercises.

 Repeat these exercises, but with resistance provided by a partner or elastic band.